Corrective exercise training is becoming significantly in demand as personal training is more and more specialized.

 The biomechanics method is a very well renowned CES certification as well.
 The only downside is that the study materials are not fantastic and it is relatively pricey as well.

-Anyone of these three will make you a much better personal trainer in the end.
+Any of these three will make you a much better personal trainer in the end.
 You will be able to market your services as a corrective exercise specialist as well as an efficient movement specialist.

 Your overall income should be able to increase by becoming a corrective exercise specialist.
 Let me know what you guys think of my article?